MDLlife/blog/content/en/2018-08-25-mdl-talent-hub-at-blockchance.md

 ### After the event:

-I took the time to talk to Thomas (CEO) and Roman (CTO) as well as David (Android developer) and Ivens (Blockchain Developer) to see if it's all about money.
+I took the time to talk to Thomas (CEO) and Roman (CTO) as well as David (Android developer), Ivens (Blockchain Developer) and Katarina (FrontEnd Developer) to see if it's all about money.
 My questions were answered very nicely and explained various aspects of why a blockchain makes sense for their project.

 In any case, I have created an account and bought myself some of the MDL tokens.